strijar/x6100_control/README.md

-# X6100 Control Interface
+# Aether X6100 Control

-I really want to work on the firmware for the transceiver Xiegu X6100.
+A project to make an interface library between the radio's STM32 base controller and user-space applications.

-I even turned to the developers with a request to open the source.
+Now part of the [Aether X6100 project](https://github.com/ruilvo/AetherX6100).

-I didn't get any response from them at all.
+## Credits

-So I took matters into my own hands!
+The original project belongs to [Oleg Belousov](https://github.com/strijar).

-All the information I got was obtained from the app x6100_ui_v100.
+Most of the information present reverse was obtained from reverse-engineering the Xiegu X6100's front end app, called `x6100_ui_v100`.
+Credits go to Jet Yee, the original software developer, and the only software developer at Xiegu from what we know.